Structural Periodic Vector Autoregressions: Real Data Application

-for $i=1,2,3,4$.
-That is, the first column of the autoregressive coefficient matrices up to lag 4 are allowed to vary over the seasons, while the remaining autoregressive coefficient matrices $A_i$, $i=5,\ldots,9$ are assumed to be constant.

-To check the validity of the imposed restrictions, we compare the residuals resulting from fitting the restricted PVAR(9) from \eqref{Restricted_PVAR9} with those of a VAR(9) with seasonal intercepts.
-From Figures \ref{ACF_PVAR_VAR} and \ref{SD_PVAR_VAR}, we clearly see that the restrictions imposed in \eqref{Restricted_PVAR9} seem to be very plausible.
-First, the restricted PVAR model is able to capture the leftover seasonality in IP and INF much better than the VAR model.
-Second, these restrictions do not produce spurious periodicities.
-Note that in the PVAR setup, the residuals are allowed to be periodic.
-Based on Figure \ref{ACF_PVAR_VAR}, one could argue to choose the model order 12 instead of 9.
-Despite a significant peak in the ACF at lag 12, the model order should not be selected to be 12 (or higher) as the autoregressive part of the model then captures part of the periodic structure, which leads to a distortion of the results.
+To investigate the validity of the imposed restrictions, we compare the residuals resulting from fitting the restricted PVAR(12) from \eqref{Restricted_PVAR9} with those of a VAR(12) with seasonal intercept.
+From Figures \ref{ACF_PVAR_VAR} and \ref{SD_PVAR_VAR}, it can be clearly seen that in particular the IP residuals from the PVAR have much less periodic structure than those from the VAR.
+Thus, the PVAR model \eqref{Restricted_PVAR9} is able to capture the periodicity of the data better than the VAR model with seasonal intercept, especially for IP, but also somewhat for INF.
+Note that the FFR is modeled in the same way in both reduced-form models, namely not periodically.
+Further, based on the seasonal BIC, the PVAR is preferred over the VAR with seasonal mean.